 The music ministry at Covenant has many opportunities for you to share your musical gifts!
-There is a Chancel Choir, a New Day Ensemble, a Youth Band( Exodus), a Middle School, a High School and an Adult Handbell Group, a Liturgical Dance Group, a Children's Choir (4K-3rd Grade), and opportunities for solo and small ensemble presentations in worship.
-Other opportunities include a summer Children’s musical, dramatic presentations in worship, graphic arts, videography and other visual arts.
+There is a Chancel Choir, a New Day Ensemble, a High School/Adult Handbell Group, a Liturgical Dance Group, a Children's Choir, and opportunities for solo and small ensemble presentations in worship.
+Other opportunities include a summer Children’s musical experience/VBS, dramatic presentations in worship, graphic arts, and other visual arts.
 If you have a love of music and a passion for the arts, then we have a place for you to get involved at Covenant.
 Want to share your gifts?
 Contact Music Coordinator, Melissa Hinz.

 Adult Chancel Choir

 All are welcome!
 The Covenant Chancel Choir is open to anyone of high school age or older who has a desire to sing praises to the Lord!
 The choir practices Wednesday evenings from September through May and sings in worship three to four times per month at the 11:00am service.
 The choir also prepares larger works for special services several times a year, occasionally collaborating with other local churches for special services or concerts.
 If you have any questions, please contact Music Coordinator, Melissa Hinz.

 The New Day Ensemble is open to singers and instrumentalists alike.
 The group assists in leading the 9:00am service most weeks throughout the year with a mix of contemporary and traditional music.
 New Day practices on Wednesday evenings from September through May.
 Anyone is welcome to join at any time.
 If you think you might like to give it a try, stop by a rehearsal or speak with Ben Welch, Covenant's Contemporary Worship Music Coordinator.

 Hand Bells (Middle School-Adult)